twio142/bitwarden-alfred-workflow/README.md

 ![Workflow PATH config](./assets/workflow-path-config.gif)

 ## Usage
-To use, activate Alfred and type `.bw` to trigger this workflow.
+To use, activate Alfred and type `.bws` to trigger this workflow.
 From there:

 - type `.bwauth` for login/logout/unlock/lock
 - type `.bwconfig` for settings/sync/workflow update/help/issue reports
 - type any search term to search for secrets/notes/identities/cards
 - modifier keys and actions are presented in the subtitle, different actions are available depending on the object type

+## Login via APIKEY
+Since version 2.4.1 the workflow supports login via the api key.<br>
+Get/create an api key via the web ui.
+See more information here [https://bitwarden.com/help/article/cli/#using-an-api-key](https://bitwarden.com/help/article/cli/#using-an-api-key)<br>
+To use the api key login flow in the workflow set the workflow variable `USE_APIKEY` to true.<br>
+The workflow will then ask you for the client_id and client secret to login.<br>
+Immediately afterwards it will also ask to unlock with the master password to get a session key. <br>
+That is a separate step and required with the api key as login method.

 ## Search- / Filtermode